Promoting Evidence-Based Medicine

 Due to the popularity of the “Less is More” series, it has continued to this day.
 The 2017 review of overused medical practices includes a list of tests and treatments that do not achieve their goals and, in some cases, could actually cause harm.
 See the press release for a description of the overused procedures.

-While the use of stents has reduced, they are still overused.
-A February 2017 article in The Atlantic highlighted the continuing overuse of certain medical treatments.
+While the use of stents has reduced, they are still overused despite mounting evidence to the contrary.
+For example, a recent study showed no impact on chest pain after implantation of a stent to open a blocked artery.
+A February 2017 article in The Atlantic highlighted the continuing overuse of certain medical treatments, including stents.
 The authors noted that doctors are often quick to adopt new procedures, even with shaky evidence, but it may take ten or more years for them to stop prescribing once their efficacy was shown to be poor.

 The bottom line is that each person must take responsibility for his or her healthcare, and do a bit of research before accepting a medical procedure or medication.
 The Choosing Wisely lists are a good place to start.
 Your extra effort just might save your life!